You can skip the take-out line and still get the flavors of your favorite spring roll!

 - 1/4 teaspoon ground pepper

-- 8 spring rolls wrappers or 4 phyllo (filo) pastry sheets (layer 2 sheets at a time and cut into 4 squares with kitchen scissors)
+- 8 spring roll wrappers or 4 phyllo (filo) pastry sheets (layer 2 sheets at a time and cut into 4 squares with kitchen scissors)

 - Preheat the oven to 400 degrees F.